Ghosts of Mississippi: Music

 The soundtrack of the film, with a score by Marc Shaiman, featured two versions of the Billy Taylor composition "I Wish I Knew How It Would Feel to Be Free" – one sung by Dionne Farris and the other by Nina Simone – as well as numbers by Muddy Waters, Tony Bennett, Robert Johnson and B.B.
 King.

 Reception

-The film received mixed reviews from critics, with praises going to Goldberg and Woods.
-Rotten Tomatoes gave it a 43% approval rating based on 30 reviews, with an average rating of 5.70/10.
-The site's consensus states: "James Woods is convincing as a white supremacist, but everything else rings false in this courtroom drama, which examines a weighty subject from the least interesting perspective."
-Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.
-Gene Siskel and Roger Ebert both gave the film two thumbs down.
+Ghosts of Mississippi received mixed reviews from critics, though the performances of Goldberg and Woods were praised.
+On review aggregator Rotten Tomatoes the film holds an approval rating of 41% based on 29 reviews, with an average rating of 5.6/10.
+The site's critics consensus reads: "James Woods is convincing as a white supremacist, but everything else rings false in this courtroom drama, which examines a weighty subject from the least interesting perspective."
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

+Gene Siskel and Roger Ebert gave the film two thumbs down, with both commenting that the film should have focused more on the story of Medgar Evers instead of Baldwin's character.

 The film was not a financial success, making less than half of its budget back.
+Later, Alec Baldwin referred to the film as "tepid": "In ’96, I did The Edge and Ghosts of Mississippi.
+And that’s when you hear the sound of the wheels of the train screeching to a halt.
+The Edge and Ghosts of Mississippi were my last shots at the arcade, so to speak.
+Both movies were out in ’97.
+They bombed.”